janessatran/janessatran.github.io/_posts/2022/2022-07-02-closures-in-javascript.md

 ## Circling back

 Does it make sense now?
 I hope so!
-All in all, closures enable us associate the lexical environment to a function that we can then call later, to manipulate things within that lexical environment.
+All in all, closures enable us to associate data with a function that operates on it.
 One of the ways this is useful is that we can emulate private methods/variables which is useful to restrict access to code and also manage our global namespace!

 I started with a meme, so it feels only right to end with one.